tsatria03/SimpleFighterRemake/docks/readme.txt

 Alt plus right arrow: Moves right at double speed on the X axis, if pressed/held down.
 Alt plus down arrow: Moves down at double speed on the Y axis, if pressed/held down.
 Alt plus up arrow: Moves up at double speed on the Y axis, if pressed/held down.
-Spacebar: Causes your character to jump up on the Y axes, if pressed/held down.
+Spacebar: Causes your character to jump higher on the Y axes, if pressed/held down.
 Letter, J: Moves to a random coordinate on the X axis, if pressed.
 Letter, K: Moves to a random coordinate on the Y axis, if pressed.
 Letter, L: Moves to a random coordinate on both the X and Y axis, if pressed.